-If you have this information, it’s fairly easy to bring them to your blog.
-As long as you constantly work on improving the relationship between you and your audience, you can be sure that your blog will just keep growing.
+If you have this information, it’s pretty easy to bring them to your blog.
+As long as you constantly work on improving the relationship between you and your audience, you can be sure that your blog will keep growing.

 2. Articulate Which Metrics You’re Going to Track

-It’s important to monitor the effectiveness of certain metrics such as media engagement, page views, traffic, sales, etc.
+It’s essential to monitor the effectiveness of specific metrics such as media engagement, page views, traffic, sales, etc.

-Don’t underestimate the value of tracking metrics as they give you an insight into what content is working, and what content isn’t.
+Please don’t underestimate the value of tracking metrics, as they give you insight into what content is working and what isn’t.
 Devise a plan on what to track and how often.